bit-broker/website/content/en/docs/consumer/_index.md

 #### Legal Notices

-All Consumer API calls happen in the context of a [data sharing policy](/docs/concepts/policy/).
+All Consumer API calls happen within the context of a [data sharing policy](/docs/concepts/policy/).
 Amongst other things, policy defines the _legal context_ under which data access is permitted.
 A legal notice will be present at the end of every entity instance record returned by any part of the Consumer API.

 These legal notices are in the form of a JSON array of objects, each with three attributes: